 So, there is no one-size-fits-all approach for everyone, as we’re all different.

 Support from an APD: Crucial in the CSIRO research (and more broadly)

-The participants in the CSIRO study had access to regular professional nutrition support throughout the study.
-DAA would like to have seen this mentioned in the book, as well as in media stories promoting the launch of the book – as it is likely to have been crucial to the success (such as the weight loss seen) of participants in both groups of the CSIRO study.
+The participants in the CSIRO study had access to regular professional nutrition support throughout the 12 month study period.
+DAA would like this to have been mentioned in the book, as well as in media stories promoting the launch of the book – as it is likely to have been crucial to the success of participants in both groups of the CSIRO study.